bnomei/kirby3-seobility/README.md

 ## Robots.txt

-If you have a custom `robots.txt`-file or use my plugin make sure the Seobility bot can crawl the website.
+If you have a custom `robots.txt`-file or use my plugin make sure the [Seobility.net](https://www.seobility.net/?ref=kirby3-seobility-plugin) bot can crawl the website.
 My [Robots.txt plugin](https://github.com/bnomei/kirby3-robots-txt) must be in **non debug mode**.

 In a custom `robots.txt`-file add something like this:
 ```